User Guide Cancel

 1. Do one of the following:

-• In the Layers panel, select a layer in the clipping mask, and choose Layer > Release Clipping Mask.
+• In the Layers panel, select a layer in the clipping mask and select Layer > Release Clipping Mask.
 This command removes the selected layer and any layers above it from the clipping mask.

 Release clipping mask